 - AccuMap objective perimetry

-The UC Davis Health System Glaucoma Service is actively involved in clinical trials exploring new medical treatments for glaucoma such as potential neuroprotective and pressure-lowering agents and new surgical devices and approaches for glaucoma treatments.
-Ongoing participation in key National clinical trials keeps the Eye Center’s glaucoma specialists at the forefront of the latest diagnostic and treatment options for their patients and they are among a select group of surgeons worldwide performing clinical trials of innovative, minimally invasive surgical techniques.
+The UC Davis Health System Glaucoma Service is actively involved in clinical trials exploring new medical treatments for glaucoma such as potential neuroprotective and pressure-lowering agents.
+The Glaucoma Service ophthalmologists are among a select group of surgeons worldwide performing clinical trials of innovative, minimally invasive surgical techniques.

-Click here to learn more about our currently enrolling clinical trials for Glaucoma.
+Click here to learn more about our currently enrolling clinic trials for glaucoma.